"The Fall Feasts of the Lord" (last 3 of 7)

 On the 28th September, 2015 at the beginning of the Feast of Tabernacles the last (Lunar Tetrad of the four) "Blood Moon" occurred ....on that day and made this year very special.
 The Shemitah (Sabbatical) Year also ended in the Biblical Year - 5775 which ran from Rosh Ha-Shanah 25th September, 2014 until the evening of 13th September 2015.
 And, that meant that the following Biblical Year - 5776 (2015 - 2016) would begin with a Jubilee Year (50th) for the Jewish nation - Israel!

-We are now into that year 5779 (2018) until 28th September, 2019 when the new Biblical year 5780 will begin again on Rosh HaShanah!
-World changing events began to take shape during the 2014/2015 with the "bloodmoon" Tedrads, Shemitah year and we also believe the Jubilee year 5777 (2017) ended with prophetic implications that we just cannot ignore.
+We are now in the Biblical Year 5781 until 07th September, 2021 when the new Biblical Year 5782 will begin again on Rosh HaShanah!
+Major world changing events began to take shape during the 2014/2015 with the "bloodmoon" Tedrads, Shemitah year and we also believe the Jubilee year 5777 (2017) ended with prophetic implications that we just cannot ignore.
 5778 began with the 01st of the next 50 Shemitah years!
 5779 (2018) was the year when Israel turned 70 years since rebirth in 1948.
 Since the first blood moon ocurred on 15th April, 2014 much has already taken place in Israel and began with the war in Gaza.
 In 2018 US President Donald Trump kept his promise and moved the US Embassy from Tel Aviv to Jerusalem.
 This was this is certainly a very prophetic move that took place on the actual date 14th May when Israel celebrated it's 70th birthday of the State of Israel (1948-2018)!
 Yes, certainly a very prophetic move!
 Thank you President Trump for this very brave decision!

 Who doesn’t like holidays. each year..?
 But, great as our holidays, their origin is from men.
 How different are